Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 9. From the **If equal** drop down list select the Country you want to work with and then add all the cities you would like available in the drop down list.

-**Note:** You can link as many dropdowns as you want.
+**Note:** You can link as many dropdown lists as you want.

-When you use dropdown lists in Process Automation you can enter the first character of the item you are searching for to limit the amount of returned entries.
+When you use dropdown lists in Process Automation you can enter any character of the item you are searching for to limit the amount of returned entries, this includes any part of a sentence.
 This feature works when there are more than five entries and is useful when your lists are large.

-You can also select multiple entries in the dropdown list which is useful when you want to limit the returned entries of another dropdown list, that has a conditional relationship with it.
+You can select single or multiple entries from a dropdown list to use them further in your process.

 When using **REST Service** you can use the ID of the linked widget in the REST URL.
 For example, if your URL is `https://mydomain.com/get-cities/country=${Country}` the value inside `${}` is the ID of the linked widget.
 If my widget had an ID called `my-dropdown` your URL would be `https://mydomain.com/get-cities/country=${my-dropdown}`.
 The `${my-dropdown-id}` can be used in any position of the URL, for example you can also use `https://mydomain.com/country=${Country}/get-cities`.